backstage/backstage/contrib/docs/tutorials/aws-alb-aad-oidc-auth.md

 ### ALB

-In AWS console configure ALB Authentication as described below:
+In the AWS console, configure ALB Authentication:

 - Edit the ALB rule used to forward the traffic to Backstage and add a new `Authenticate` action.
 The action will have higher priority compared to the existing `Forward to`.
 - Select `OIDC` under `Authenticate`